mibuthu/wp-link-view/src/readme.txt

 == Changelog ==

-= 0.8.1 (2021-01-26) =
+= 0.8.1 (2021-06-26) =
-* Raise minimum required PHP version to 7.0, to catch some fatal errors which used to be simple deprecation notices
+* raise minimum required PHP version to 7.0, to catch some fatal errors which used to be simple deprecation notices
-* Tested up to 5.7.2
+* tested up to 5.7.2
-* Minor spelling changes (ex. writing *WordPress* according to Automattic's trademark)
+* minor spelling changes (ex. writing *WordPress* according to Automattic's trademark)
-* Added Portuguese translation
+* added Portuguese (European) translation

 = 0.8.0 (2020-11-29) =
 * raise minimum required PHP version to 5.6